Trout, Pujols, Upton HRs power Angels' 10-7 win over Orioles

 Pinch-hitter Jace Peterson had a three-run triple during Baltimore's five-run ninth against reliever Eduardo Paredes before Jim Johnson ended the rally.

-Trout and Pujols homered in the same first inning for the eighth time, setting a major league record for teammates.

-Pujols followed with his 620th career homer off Dylan Bundy (1-4) into the bullpens beyond left field.

-The slugger then got a standing ovation when he legged out a double in the fifth, sliding into second base with seldom-seen spryness.
-The hit chased Bundy, who allowed seven hits and five earned runs.
+Pujols' double chased Bundy, who allowed seven hits and five earned runs.

-Looking to become the 32nd member of the 3,000-hit club, Pujols will need two on Thursday if he hopes to do it at Angel Stadium before the club heads to Seattle to begin a five-game road trip.
+"He just elevated his pitches, and we didn't help him in a couple of instances," Baltimore manager Buck Showalter said.
+"Dylan is a battler, a competitor, and we know he'll get better.
+I didn't think he was quite as good as he was capable of."

 Right before Pujols' double, Trout drew a walk to set the table for Upton, who delivered a three-run shot to left.
 Upton also had a walk-off single Tuesday night right after Trout drew a walk.